 Holofunk is an audiovisual, gestural live looper.
 With no buttons, no remotes, nothing in your hands at all, you can create and conduct a whole ensemble made entirely of yourself.

 Holofunk lets you spontaneously and improvisationally create music, that you can directly see and manipulate as you create it.
 It feels something like fingerpainting with sound.
-It also supports two players, two-handed fully ambidextrous control, and two different viewpoints (performer and audience).
+It also supports two players, two-handed fully ambidextrous control, and multi-hand gesturing.

 Here I am presenting it at the Seattle Mini Maker Faire in 2015.
 If you watch only one Holofunk video, this should be it: